Involving The Kids In The Divorce: It’s Just Disgusting

 Please, please keep your kids out of your divorce.
 Want to vent?
 Want to let out your anger and frustration?
 Feel like there was injustice regarding what happened in your marriage?
 That’s all normal, but here are 10 alternatives to talking about it with your kids:

-1. Tell your sister, brother, best friend.
+1. Tell your sister, brother, best friend.2.
+Tell your therapist.

-3. Talk to your priest or rabbi.
+3. Talk to your priest or rabbi and/or hire a divorce coach.

 4. Write the letter to the kids and then rip it up and throw it in the garbage.